-Love Your Heart By Knowing the Difference Between a Heart Attack and Sudden Cardiac Arrest
+What's the Difference Between a Heart Attack and Sudden Cardiac Arrest?

 Until it happens to us or someone we love, most of us don’t know the difference between a heart attack and a sudden cardiac arrest.
-You’re definitely not the first to assume a heart attack and sudden cardiac are interchangeable terms.
+Many assume that "heart attack" and "sudden cardiac arrest" are interchangeable terms.

-But when it comes to something that causes around 10% of all deaths in Australia each year (approximately 30,000 Australians die of sudden cardiac arrest each year), we really should be as informed as possible to ensure we’re doing everything possible to help save lives.
+But when it comes to something that causes around 7,000 out-of-hospital cardiac arrests a year in Victoria alone, we really should be as informed as possible to ensure we’re doing everything possible to help save lives.

-So What Is the Key Difference Between a Heart Attack and a Sudden Cardiac Arrest?
+The Key Difference Between a Heart Attack and a Sudden Cardiac Arrest

 The main difference is the cause.
 A heart attack is caused by a blockage of the blood flow to the heart whereas sudden cardiac arrest is caused by a malfunction of the electrical impulses that go the heart, stopping it from beating.

 Many people believe what happens in a heart attack is that the heart stops beating, but this isn’t always the case.
 A blockage does cause pain and serious symptoms, but it won’t usually cause swift death the way a sudden cardiac arrest can.